Sunderland team news and predicted XI to face Sheffield Wednesday

 Stewart

-This is Sunderland’s third play-off attempt in four years since dropping down to League One.
-The Black Cats are coming into this one as underdogs, but the fixtures earlier this season between the two sides makes it an interesting affair.
+Sunderland took a 1-0 lead to Portsmouth in the second leg of the play-offs back in 2019 and were able to hold on, before a defeat in the final saw Sunderland remain in the third tier.
+This tie is likely to be tougher and with Sheffield Wednesday having one of the best home records in the country, this could go either way.

-At home, Sheffield Wednesday won their game 3-0, but in the reverse fixture earlier in 2022, Sunderland won 5-0.
-There is no doubt these semi-finals will be closer than those and this one could go either way.
+It’ll be tight and it should be a great game to watch for the neutral.

-The first-leg kicks off at 19:45pm on Friday evening and will be shown live on Sky Sports.
+The game kicks off this evening at 19:45 and will be shown on Sky Sports.